 There are several types of styles and sub-styles of loli, below we will see a short list summarizing each one of them:

 Sweet Lolita – Sweet, of the English “sweet”, is the style said “fluffy”, that uses colors like shades in pink, pastel shades and sometimes brown or black.
-Always with cute motifs, it is the style that most seeks the inspiration in childhood, with its prints of sweets and animals.
+Always with cute motifs, it is the style that most seeks the inspiration in childhood, with its prints of sweets and anime.

 Classical Lolita – Classic style, reminiscent of the original Victorian and Rococo fashions.
 The colors used are aged tones.
 The brown and pink-old are common, and the most popular motifs are the floral prints.